Streaming Submodular Maximization under Matroid Constraints: Single-Pass Algorithm

 \section{Single-Pass Algorithm}

-In this section, we present a single-pass semi-streaming algorithm for the \texttt{Monotone Submodular Maximization subject to a Matroid} problem (\MSMM).
-Recall that in this problem we are given a non-negative monotone submodular function $f\colon 2^\cN \to \nnR$, and the objective is to maximize $f$ subject to a single matroid constraint $M = (\cN, \cI)$.
+In this section, we present our single-pass algorithm for the \texttt{Monotone Submodular Maximi\-zation subject to a Matroid Constraint} problem (\MSMM).
 The properties of the algorithm we present are given by the following theorem. \thmMainSingleMatMon*

-Our algorithm can can be extended to the case in which the objective function is non-monotone (i.e., the {\SMM} problem) at the cost of obtaining a lower approximation factor, yielding the following theorem.
-However, for the sake of concentrating on our main new ideas, we devote this section to the proof of \cref{thm:mainSingleMatMon}, and defer the proof of \cref{thm:mainSinglaMatNonMon} to \cref{app:singleMatNonMon}. \begin{theorem} There is a single-pass semi-streaming algorithm for maximizing a non-negative (not necessarily monotone) submodular function subject to a matroid constraint of rank $k$ (any solution has cardinality at most $k$) that stores $O(k)$ elements, requires $\widetilde{O}(k)$ additional memory, and achieves an approximation guarantee of $0.1921$. \end{theorem}
+Our algorithm can be extended to the case in which the objective function is non-monotone (i.e., the {\SMM} problem) at the cost of obtaining a lower approximation factor, yielding the following theorem.
+However, for the sake of concentrating on our main new ideas, we devote this section to the proof of \cref{thm:mainSingleMatMon} and defer the proof of \cref{thm:mainSinglaMatNonMon} to \cref{app:singleMatNonMon}. \begin{theorem} There is a single-pass semi-streaming algorithm for maximizing a non-negative (not necessarily monotone) submodular function subject to a matroid constraint of rank $k$ that stores $O(k)$ elements, requires $\widetilde{O}(k)$ additional memory, and achieves an approximation guarantee of $0.1921$. \end{theorem}

 Throughout this section, we denote by $P_M \coloneqq \{x\in \mathbb{R}_{\geq 0}^\cN \colon x(S) \leq \rank(S) \;\forall S\subseteq \cN\}$ the matroid polytope of $M$.